 We Welcome Your Involvement

 Blood Orange Press is 110% the result of a passion and commitment to improving the representation of first nations and communities of color in the publishing industry.
-Initial seed funding was gathered from friends and family (old and new) through Kickstarter in 2011, and we’re launching a second fundraising campaign in September 2016.
+Funding was gathered from friends and family (old and new) through Kickstarter in 2011, and IndieGoGo in 2016.
 If this work resonates with you, please do share it via social media, and with your community.
 If you would like to get involved, have skills you’d like to share, ideas for helping us spread and grow this work, relationships that could advance our mission, or funds you would like to contribute, we welcome it all.
 Please contact janine (at) bloodorangepress.com.

 Join Our Mailing List